With or Without You: Composition

 "With or Without You" is written in a 4/4 time signature and is played at a tempo of 110 beats per minute.
 Although certain stanzas of lyrics are repeated, the song does not follow a traditional verse-chorus form.
 Lanois says of it, "It has tension and builds like one of those great Roy Orbison songs, where every section is unique and never repeats.
 I like that kind of sophistication [...]."

+The song structure is more complex than most songs in popular music.
+It goes like so: 1st Verse, 2nd Verse, 1st Chorus, 3rd Verse, 2nd Chorus, 1st Pre-Chorus, Middle Eight, 2nd Pre-Chorus, 3rd Chorus, Bridge, 4th Chorus, Outro.

 The song begins with a minimal drum beat of eighth notes played by Mullen, while a backing track—Eno's synthesiser—plays a "rippling" triplet arpeggio of the chord D major.
 A high sustained guitar part (played by The Edge's Infinite Guitar) enters, played "dry" in the left channel before reverberating on the right.
 At 0:09, Clayton's bass guitar begins to play eighth notes in time with the kick drum, and the song's four-bar sequence of the chord progression D–A–Bm–G, begins.
 This chord progression is never explicitly played but is "implied" by the root notes played by Clayton and the guitar parts of The Edge.

 "Notes actually do mean something.
 They have power.
 I think of notes as being expensive.
 You don't just throw them around.
 I find the ones that do the best job and that's what I use.
 I suppose I'm a minimalist instinctively.
 I don't like to be inefficient if I can get away with it.
 Like on the end of 'With or Without You'.
 My instinct was to go with something very simple [...].
 I still think it's sort of brave, because the end of "With or Without You" could have been so much bigger, so much more of a climax, but there's this power to it which I think is even more potent because it's held back."